-Zenith’s El Primero automatic chronograph caliber — unveiled to the world in 1969 — is regarded as one of the world’s best and most accurate movements.
+Zenith’s El Primero automatic chronograph caliber — unveiled to the world 50 years ago this year, in 1969 — is regarded as one of the world’s best and most accurate movements.
 In this historical feature from the WatchTime archives, contributor Thomas Gronenthal takes a look at its development.

 It’s not uncommon for a watch to become a classic.
 But it’s much less common for a watch movement to gain fame and, after nearly 50 years, achieve legendary status.